varletjs/varlet/packages/varlet-ui/src/tooltip/docs/en-US.md

 ### Disabled

-In the `disabled` state, the tooltip will no longer be opened.
+In the `disabled` state, the tooltip will not be opened.

 ```html
 <template>